bparanj/crystal/programming/iac/docs/experiments/fail2ban-playbook.md

 ### 5. Review Fail2Ban Logs

-Fail2Ban logs actions (such as banning and unbanning IPs) to its log file, which is typically located at `/var/log/fail2ban.log`.
+Fail2Ban logs actions (such as banning and unbanning IPs) to its log file, which is  located at `/var/log/fail2ban.log`.
 You can inspect this file to see the history of Fail2Ban’s actions:

 ```sh
 sudo less /var/log/fail2ban.log